Emei: An Account from a Sacred Place

 Her grandson had returned from work, the burdensome bags of his errands still hanging from his arms.
 Like any other consumer, he had loaded up a cart with as many trivial necessities as he could find, swiped them across the reader, and scanned his palm for payment before taking his leave.

-“What are you doing, Amma?” he asked as he planted a passing kiss her ragged hair.
+“What are you doing, Amma?” he asked as he planted a passing kiss on her ragged head.

 “Oh, busy work.”